Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/03_scripting_first_script.md

 ![](img/scripting_first_script_rotating_pandemonium.gif)

-Note:
- Moving a node like that does not take into account colliding with
-          walls or the floor.
-In `doc_your_first_2d_game`, you will learn another approach to moving objects while detecting collisions.
+Note: Moving a node like that does not take into account colliding with walls or the floor.
+In [your first 2d game](../03_first_2d_game/), you will learn another approach to moving objects while detecting collisions.

 Our node currently moves by itself.
-In the next part `doc_scripting_player_input`, we'll use player input to control it.
+In the next part we'll use player input to control it.

 ## Complete script